cloudfoundry-community-attic/bosh-bootstrap/lib/bosh-bootstrap/commander/README.md

     rvm alias create default 1.9.3
   BASH
 end

+@local_machine.run(commands)
+@server.run(commands)
 ```

-You can invoke any method upon `server` and it will be supported as the command name.
+There is a set of predefined command methods which give nicer text output.
+You can also invoke any method upon `server` and it will be supported as the command name.
 The name of the method invoked is semantically meaningless; it is a convenience.
-There is a set of predefined command methods which give nicer text output:

 * `assign`
 * `create`